galaxyproject/training-material/topics/single-cell/tutorials/bulk-deconvolution-evaluate/tutorial.md

 >
 > 1. Which method has the most accurate results?
 > 2. Which cell type has the biggest proportion in the dataset?
-> 3. What correlation does the data show?
+> 3. Are there any cell types the tools fail to predict?
 >
 > {% snippet faqs/galaxy/features_scratchbook.md datatype="tabular" %}
 >